freewilll/abridger/docsite/index.rst

 About abridger
 --------------
-Abridger is a tool for creating a referentially intact copy of a subset of a database.
+Abridger is a tool for creating a referentially intact copy of a subset of a relational database.

 Contents: